 Your air conditioner is your best friend during hot and humid Ohio summers.
 Everyone loves walking into a cool, comfortable home after spending a fun summer day outdoors.
-When you start having problems with your AC unit, it can be easy to pick up the phone and call for repair.
-But when your AC is old and unreliable, it might be time to replace your system to avoid sweltering in your Dalton home.
+When you start having problems with your AC unit, it can be easy to pick up the phone and call for repair services.
+But when your cooling system is old and unreliable, it might be time to replace your AC unit to avoid sweltering in your home!

 Keep reading to learn more about when you should replace rather than repair your air conditioner.

 Signs It’s Time to Replace Your AC Unit

 Scheduling Air Conditioner Replacement Services

 One of the biggest decisions for a homeowner is weighing the pros and cons of repairing an older AC unit or replacing it with a new one.
 With the high initial cost of installing a new cooling system, you may be tempted to keep repairing your old unit.
 At a certain point, it makes more sense to take the plunge and invest in a new cooling unit.
 Here’s why:

 - The AC unit is inefficient: If your air conditioner has a SEER (Seasonal Energy Efficiency Ratio) rating of 10 or less, you have an inefficient system that’s using a lot of energy to keep up with demand.
 New units have a SEER rating of 14 or above, saving you a considerable amount on your monthly energy bill.

 - The air conditioner is 10 years old or more: Air conditioners have an average lifespan of 10-15 years.
 If your unit is in this age range or even older, it makes sense to invest in a new, reliable system rather than sink money into repairing your current unit.

 - You pay hefty repair bills: If you’re constantly calling a contractor to repair your unreliable AC unit, it’s probably time to put that repair money towards a brand new, energy-efficient system you can rely on.